serranolio/serranolio/README.md

 > A time to cast away stones, and a time to gather stones together;

 The original meaning speaks more about the *destruction-constrcuction dicotomy* and less about atoms in a quantum condensates.
-However, I picture people building a lab, cooling atoms down to near absolute zero, heating them back up, collecting data, permutating this and that parameter, running the experiment again.
+Still, I picture people building a lab, cooling atoms down to near absolute zero, heating them back up, collecting data, permutating this and that parameter, running the experiment again.
+I imagine myself programming a computer, forcing it to simulate the system from simple rules —believing, at some level, that those rules are fundamental.
+In that effort, I feel connected to all those who study Nature, whether with $^{87}\text{Rb}$ atoms or with stones.
+While working on this project, there were moments where I felt I was making progress—understanding some underyling physical idea or at least doing thing in the right way.
+There were other moments were I felt that I was moving backwards weighted down by mistakes too difficult to find, too difficult to correct.
+I was frustrated.

-I imagine us feeding simple rules into a computer, forcing it to simulate the system from simple rules —believing, at some level, that those rules are fundamental.
-In that, I feel connected to the people who did all of this before me, whether with $^{87}\text{Rb}$ atoms or with stones.
-To me, this project feels like a kind of tradition: a way of doing something that has no final answer, no tidy resolution.
-Workout a difficult problem that solves nothing because this is what we, since the beggining, have been doing all the way.
-My collaborators would disagree.
+This project is a tradition: workout difficult problems and find complex solutions that answer nothing.
+We have been doing the same all over again.
+Maybe *Ecclesiastes* tru;y captured the essence of Nature—at least, of human nature.

 <div align="center">
   <img src="/gp_optical_lattice.png" width="100" />